Jaclyn Costello

 A novel in progress

-Concluding the series, Artifact: Lullabies from the Abyss is an ontological speculative novel set between a lunar laboratory bound to linear time and a non-physical void beyond it—a pre-causal field where meaning is no longer symbolic but generative, and significance is chosen before existence takes form.
+Concluding the series, Artifact: Lullabies from the Abyss is a literary speculative novel set between a lunar laboratory bound to linear time and a non-physical void beyond it—a pre-causal domain where meaning is no longer symbolic but generative, and the foundations of existence can still be altered.

 On the remote moon of Elonia, Santi Abrantes, now operating beyond Earth’s jurisdiction, initiates an unprecedented undertaking: the creation of an engineered singularity intended to collapse the universe.
 His objective is absolute.
 Everything will be erased except for the Structure—a vast, conscious molecular vessel built to carry humanity’s most essential memories, wisdom, and lived meaning beyond annihilation.

 Ava, a figure long assigned to witness and usher the endings of worlds, is dispatched to observe Santi’s act and decide whether it should be sanctioned.
-As the singularity grows, she moves between the physical constraints of the moon and a pre-creation domain where artifacts of meaning—scenes, objects, lullabies, and archetypal motifs—exist in latent form.
-Within this layer, she tests how subtle reconfigurations, reordered symbols, and unrealized possibilities might ripple into the present, reshaping the conditions that brought the world, and Santi, to this brink.
+As the singularity grows, she moves between the physical constraints of the moon and the pre-creation domain where scenes, objects, lullabies, and archetypal motifs exist in latent form.
+She begins altering fragments of memory, significance, and possibility, searching for ways to reshape the conditions that brought the world—and Santi—to this brink.

-The novel completes the series within its darkest territory, confronting whether the survival of meaning can ever justify the destruction of the conditions that gave rise to it.
+The novel completes the series within its darkest territory, confronting whether the preservation of meaning can ever justify the destruction of the conditions that gave rise to it.

 About the Author

 Jaclyn Costello holds an MFA in Creative Writing and served as a professor for fourteen years, including teaching multidisciplinary courses in the Honors College at the University of Nevada, Las Vegas.
-Her fiction is informed by extended immersion in Indigenous communities, with significant time in the Amazon, learning from respected carriers of ancestral plant knowledge, living cosmologies, and relational ecologies.
-Her work is further shaped by sustained attention to perception, embodiment, and the thresholds through which awareness changes.
+Her fiction is informed by extended immersion in Indigenous communities, including significant time in the Amazon learning from respected carriers of ancestral plant knowledge within the living cosmologies of the forest.
+Her work is further shaped by sustained attention to perception, embodiment, and the changing conditions of consciousness.

-Alongside her writing, Jaclyn maintains an independent private practice focused on integrative guidance, existential inquiry, psychological grounding, meditation, and ceremonial work.
+Alongside her writing, Jaclyn maintains an independent private practice focused on existential inquiry, psychological grounding, meditation, and ceremony.

 Her short fiction and poetry have appeared in literary journals and anthologies, including Literal Latte, Rivet, Pioneertown, Crab Fat Magazine, and Musings.
 Her story “Mandorla,” winner of the Literal Latte Short, Short Story Award, served as an early seed for the series she is currently completing.